 The sound quality of the engine is a subjective point but has some objective reasoning.
 The location of the turbo sits between the engine and the atmosphere in the form of the tailpipe.
 Some turbocharged applications lack the bassy soundtrack of N/A V8s or the mechanical music of a N/A flat six-cylinder mill.

 Still, many fans love the sounds of an aggressively turbocharged sports car.
 It’s a unique soundscape compared to platforms without forced induction.

 Is a Turbocharged Engine Still Worth It?

-You’ll be the only one to determine which engine is right for you, but turbocharged engines are increasingly becoming the second choice to the cleaner and smoother operating cars featuring naturally aspirated engine.
+You’ll be the only one to determine which engine is right for you.
+That said, turbocharged engines are increasingly efficient and powerful.